-Like a lot of modern business software, REI Pebble is built on a software-as-a-service model (SaaS), where you subscribe to it on a recurring basis.
-The software is hosted in the cloud, and to access and use the software, you generally have to log into your account on their website.
+Like most modern business software, REI Pebble is built on a software-as-a-service model (SaaS), which you subscribe to regularly.
+The software is hosted in the cloud, and to access and use it, you generally have to log into your account on their website.

 Upon login, you will see the dashboard and a few other features on the left side of the screen.
 Let’s get into the meat of the software!

 If the activities related to a land business are properly entered, several conversion metrics concerning direct mail leads and sales will automatically display on your dashboard.

 This is a BIG deal because knowing your numbers is the lifeline of your business’s success and profitability.
 It’s also one of the things most commonly neglected by beginner investors.

 The fact that Pebble automatically does this is an impressive value.